Prefix Consensus For Censorship Resistant BFT: Problem Definition

+The value $z_k$ is unique because $2t>|S|$.
+Equivalently, the threshold prefix stops at the first coordinate where no value has $t$ supporters.

 {\em Model.} We assume the standard BFT model~\cite{lamport1982byzantine} with $n\ge 3f+1$ parties, of which at most $f$ may be Byzantine.
 A party is \emph{honest} if it is not Byzantine, and $\cH$ denotes the set of honest parties.
 Channels are reliable and authenticated.
 We consider both asynchronous and partially synchronous communication: in the asynchronous model, message delays are unbounded; in the partially synchronous model, there exists a Global Stabilization Time (GST) after which all messages are delivered within a known bound~$\Delta$.
+Throughout the paper, GST denotes an \emph{effective} stabilization time: it may be chosen later than the network's stabilization time to absorb any finite protocol-specific stabilization and evidence-cleanup period.
 We use $\delta$ to denote the actual message delay that is unknown to any party.
-We also refer to a \emph{synchronized start} as the special case where all honest parties begin the protocol at the same time, and GST has already occurred.
+We refer to a protocol instance (or SMR slot) as having a \emph{synchronized start} when all honest parties begin that instance (or enter that slot) at the same time and GST has already occurred.

 {\em Signatures.} Let $\sig_i(x)$ denote party $i$'s signature on message $x$.
 Let $\ver_i(x,\sigma)$ denote the corresponding verification algorithm.
 We assume domain separation: each message is signed together with a unique type tag (e.g., {\sf VOTE-1} for \voteone and {\sf VOTE-2} for \votetwo).
 For brevity, we omit tags in the presentation.